Shirshakk-P/Smartphone-based-Recognition-of-Human-activities/README.md

            1. LOGISTIC REGRESSION
            2. K-NEAREST NEIGHBOURS
            3. SVM

+Run the HumanActivityRecognition_smartphone_based.py or HumanActivityRecognition_smartphone_based.ipynb with neccesary changes in the Dataset path.<br />

 References:

         1. Human Activity Recognition on Smartphones With Awareness of Basic Activities and Postural Transitions.